 Director for the Centre of Bioprocess Engineering Research

 Sue has taught actively into the chemical engineering and biotechnology programmes at undergraduate and postgraduate levels at the Universities of Cape Town and Cambridge.
-She served as Head of Department of Chemical Engineering from 1998 to 2002.
-She holds the South African DST Research Chair in Bioprocess Engineering and is the director of CeBER, the Centre for Bioprocess Engineering Research and deputy dean of the Faculty of Engineering and the Built Environment at UCT.
-In the innovation space, Sue was a founding member and later Chair of the Board of the Cape Biotechnology Trust, and more recently is a Board member of the Technology Innovation Agency.
+She served as Head of Department of Chemical Engineering from 1998 to 2002 and as Deputy Dean: Postgraduate and Research for the Faculty of Engineering and the Built Environment from 2010 to 2015.
+She holds the South African DST Research Chair in Bioprocess Engineering and is the director of CeBER, the Centre for Bioprocess Engineering Research and of UCT’s interdisciplinary research institute, Future Water.
+In the innovation space, Sue was a founding member and later Chair of the Board of the Cape Biotechnology Trust, and served as a Board member of the Technology Innovation Agency.